Skip to main content

 Nairobi National Park

-Located just south of the city, Nairobi National Park is Kenya’s first game reserve and the only protected area in the world that sits so close to a nation’s capital.
-Visitors to the vast wildlife park are likely to spot black rhinos, lions, giraffe, and zebra, as well as some 400 bird species.
+Located just south of the city, Nairobi National Park is the first game reserve in Kenya and the only protected area in the world that sits so close to a nation’s capital.
+Visitors to the vast wildlife park are likely to spot black rhinos, lions, giraffes, and zebras, as well as some 400 bird species.

 Nairobi National Park ranks among Africa’s most accessible wildlife experiences, offering the chance to spot some of the continent’s most iconic species in as little as a half-day trip from downtown Nairobi.
 Explore on a safari tour, enjoy picnic sites and campsites, and hike an assortment of walking trails in this nature escape.
 Half-day and full-day tours allow visitors to drive through the park’s grass plains with the capital’s skyscrapers as a backdrop, spotting endangered animal species in their natural habitat.
-It’s also possible to visit on a more comprehensive Nairobi tour to also see nearby highlights such as the David Sheldrick Elephant Orphanage, the Giraffe Center, the Karen Blixen Museum, and the Nairobi National Museum.
+It’s also possible to visit on more comprehensive Nairobi National Park tours that include nearby highlights such as the David Sheldrick Elephant Orphanage Half-Day Tour in Nairobi, the Giraffe Center, the Karen Blixen Museum, and the Nairobi National Museum.

 • Nairobi National Park is a must-see for animal lovers and first-time visitors to Kenya’s capital.